 - Medication management

-Occupational therapists help the person practice these skills directly and hopefully regain them.
+Occupational therapists help individuals practice these skills and hopefully regain them.
 While working on these skills, the therapist will brainstorm ways to adapt them to the person’s ability, or even train family members or caregivers to assist the patient with these tasks if necessary.

 3. Memory Skills

-Memory is another ability that is severely impacted by traumatic brain injury.
-But without the ability to remember important information, such as when to take medication or how long to leave the stove on, it’s difficult for the person to safely live on their own.
+Memory is another ability that may be impacted by traumatic brain injury.
+Without the ability to remember important information, such as when to take medication or how long to leave the stove on, it’s difficult for the person to safely live on their own.

-Therapists will also show patients compensatory tactics such as daily planners, checklists, and other tricks that help people remember.
-While these techniques won’t help the person regain their memory, it will help them function more efficiently until they can improve their skills.
+Therapists may also introduce compensatory tactics such as daily planners, checklists, and other tricks that help people remember.
+While these techniques won’t help the person regain their memory, they will help them function more efficiently until they can improve their skills.

 4. Cognitive Skills

-Besides memory, occupational therapists can also help you improve several other cognitive skills.
+Besides memory, occupational therapists can help brain injury survivors improve several other cognitive skills such as attention, visual perception, problem-solving, and executive functions.

-These skills are crucial for helping the person live independently, which is why a significant part of occupational therapy is devoted to improving them.
+These skills are crucial for helping individuals live independently, which is why a significant part of occupational therapy is devoted to improving them.

 5. Social Skills

-Finally, occupational therapists can teach TBI patients important social skills that might have been lost after their injury, such as:
+Occupational therapy can also involve teaching individuals with TBI important social skills that might have been lost or altered after their injury, such as:

 - How to begin and end a conversation